tlevine/arabic-tweets/readme.md

 ### Out of the database
 The `python` and `r` directories have boilerplate code for accessing the data from the MySQL server.

+The `subset` directory has scripts that produce small spreadsheets that are subsets and other slices of the data.

 ## Infrastructure
 We have some files that are suitable for analysis on a laptop, but we've also